-This westernmost street in Santa Monica runs parallel to Santa Monica State Beach, and is home to the Santa Monica Pier; the Third Street Promenade is just two blocks east.
-Lodging in Santa Monica doesn't get any better than this.
+Ocean Avenue runs parallel to Santa Monica State Beach, and is home to the Santa Monica Pier.
+Staying in Santa Monica doesn't get much better than this.

-So let's get to it - what are your options for beachfront hotels in Santa Monica.
-Let's start with 5 budget-friendly hotels (starting at $125 per night) and then take a look at 9 of the top Santa Monica beachfront hotels.
+So let's get to it - what are your options for beach hotels in Santa Monica?
+Budget-friendly hotels start at $125 per night.

-While Santa Monica is famous for its expensive beach hotels, the truth is that there are cheap hotels here, too - and some are even steps from the beach.
-These 5 budget-friendly hotels will have you staying in the heart of downtown Santa Monica - for a song.
-(Well, an $125 nightly song for the least-expensive room.)
+While Santa Monica is famous for its expensive beach hotels, the truth is that there are budget-friendly hotels here, too - and some are even steps from the beach.

 The Bayside hotels is a stone's throw from Santa Monica's best attractions.
 Ocean views, courtyard, and economy rooms ensure these Santa Monica accommodations suit everyone's needs and vacation budget.
 All rooms are non-smoking, and many have full kitchens.
-Nightly room rates start at $195 per night.
-2001 Ovean Avenue; (310) 396-6000; baysidehotel.com.
+Rooms start at $128 per night.
+2001 Ovean Avenue; (310) 396-6000.

 Hotel California is a laid-back, beach-style hotel with 26 California-themed rooms (including surfboard headboards) just a short walk along a small private footpath to the beach and less than a block from the Santa Monica Pier.

 The hip, So-Cal vibe and matching decor make the Hotel California one of Santa Monica's most popular places to stay.
 (Of course, having breakfast included probably helps, too.)
 Rooms start at $259 a night.
-1670 Ocean Avenue; (310) 393-2363; hotelcalifornia.com.
+1670 Ocean Avenue; (310) 393-2363.